 Nanosilica's blog posts

-Whether it’s GPUs, ASICs, FPGAs, embedded systems, or any other kind of low-level hardware, I figured that understanding how processors work at a fundamental level is crucial for debugging.
+Whether it’s GPUs, ASICs, FPGAs, embedded systems, or any other kind of low-level hardware, I figured that understanding how processors work at a fundamental level is crucial for debugging (and for many other things).
 Tackling performance bottlenecks in software also benefits from this knowledge.
-It translates into more effective and informed decision-making in design.
+It translates into more effective and informed decision making in design.
 It’s also pretty interesting to see how different modules work together at a low level abstraction and gives you a deeper appreciation for the complexity of high-performance processors.
 This project is meant to be simple (kind of... haha) and for students/hobbyists.
 I coded it using Verilog, implementing a simple processor (top) with an ALU (Arithmetic Logic Unit), control unit, and register file.
 This processor also follows the basic principles of RISC.

 Read more...